 Table A2 is a live document and will be updated following the annual review process at the end of each calendar year.
 This process requests that all organisations referenced in the Action Plan report on the state of their listed projects or add any new actions they may be implementing.
-Furthermore, all projects carried out by the Project Officer, on behalf of the Management Scheme, will be reported on during the quarterly Relevant Authorities' Group meetings.
+Furthermore, all projects carried out by the Project Officer, on behalf of the Management Group, will be reported on during quarterly meetings.

-A1.4 Aims and Objectives of the Management Scheme
+A1.4 Aims and Objectives for Management of Flamborough Head EMS